pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: The pychop library

-\texttt{Pychop} supports NumPy arrays, PyTorch tensors, and JAX arrays as inputs for computations on their respective backends.
-Each backend brings its own advantages: NumPy excels in straightforward CPU vectorized computation, and has a broader range of applications for scientific computing; PyTorch's primary advantages lie in GPU acceleration and dynamic computation graphs (eager execution), making \texttt{Pychop} particularly suitable for and seamlessly integrated into deep learning training and large-batch tensor operations; JAX leverages just-in-time (JIT) compilation via XLA and its functional pure-function characteristics, achieving exceptionally high post-compilation performance on CPU, GPU, and TPU.
-It is especially well-suited for numerical computations that require static graph optimization. \texttt{Pychop} automatically switches backends based on the input type and also allows manual specification to achieve the best performance for a given use case.
-The associated code example is explained in Appendix~\ref{app:backend}.
+{\texttt{pychop} supports NumPy arrays, PyTorch tensors, and JAX arrays as inputs for computations on their respective backends.
+Each backend brings its own advantages: NumPy excels in straightforward CPU vectorized computation and has a broader range of applications for scientific computing; PyTorch's primary advantages lie in GPU acceleration and dynamic computation graphs (eager execution), making \texttt{pychop} particularly suitable for deep learning training and large-batch tensor operations; JAX leverages just-in-time (JIT) compilation via XLA and its functional pure-function characteristics, achieving exceptionally high post-compilation performance on CPU, GPU, and TPU.
+The default backend is \texttt{auto}: \texttt{pychop} detects supported input types when a quantizer is called, while users may also manually specify a backend to avoid repeated detection or to target a specific framework.
+Optional deep-learning backends are imported lazily, so importing \texttt{pychop} does not eagerly import PyTorch, or JAX.} The associated code example is explained in Appendix~\ref{app:backend}.